lakshya-0718/SuffixAutomaton/README.md

 * Crochemore & Hancart (1997): *Automata for Matching Patterns*

 ---
-*Developed as part of a course project demonstrating the implementation and applications of the Suffix Automaton in C++.*
+*Originally developed as part of a college course project and subsequently expanded with additional applications, documentation, and implementation details.*